Shift to T+1 settlement cycle

 The SEC has finalized a rule to shorten the settlement cycle for US broker-dealer transactions from T+2 to T+1, effective May 28, 2024.

 Similarly, the Canadian Capital Markets Association (CCMA) and Mexico’s Equities CCP, Contraparte Central de Valores (CCV), along with the Mexican Association of Brokerage Firms (AMIB), have also adopted rules to switch from T+2 to T+1.
-This change will be effective one day earlier than the US, starting on May 27, 2024, which falls on a Monday (a US holiday).
+This change became effective one day earlier than in the US, starting on May 27, 2024, which was a Monday (a US holiday).

 US Products in scope include U.S. cash equity securities, ETFs, corporate bonds, etc.